 In 2016 the Indonesian National Counter-Terrorism Agency (BNPT) stated that the 12 Terrorism Red Zone Regions in Indonesia included Central Java, Aceh, Jakarta, Banten, West Java, East Kalimantan, North Kalimantan, South Sulawesi, Central Sulawesi, NTB, Bali and East Java.
 The development of terrorism issues was due to the spread of hiding areas of radical groups throughout Indonesia.
 Related to the location of the study, the region of Malang is one of the areas that should be worried about being prone to terrorism.
 Some previous studies stated that Malang is a strategic location for perpetrators of the Thamrin bombing, Siyono case, and the spread of ISIS influence.

 Also, several studies in Malang showed data on the indications of the linkages between the Malang region and radical teachings.
-With the position of Malang which is known as a city of education and city of tourism, many people come to this city with various destinations, both learning and tourism.
+With the position of Malang, which is known as a city of education and city of tourism, many people come to this city with various destinations, both learning and tourism.
 In a terrorist perspective, these conditions can be used as attractive modalities to develop networks and recruit potential cadres.

 Some data even shows that some areas in Malang are insecure.
 In the area of Dau, for example, Al Mustaqbal's magazine circulated as an ISIS group media, in which there were pictures of ISIS leaders and efforts to support jihad in Syria.
 Moreover, since many alumni of pesantren pursue their study in this region, some feel concerned about the regional security of Malang because some of these pesantren alumni were indicated as terrorists.

 Malang Raya is considered to have track records related to the issues of terrorism.
 In 2005, in the city of Batu, the intellectual actor of Bali bombings, Dr Azahari was caught.
-Moreover, Hendrawan, who was a member of Noordin M Top network was arrested in 2009 when he was hiding in Batu.
+Moreover, Hendrawan, who was a member of Noordin M Top network, was arrested in 2009 when he was hiding in Batu.
 By the early January 2014 a bombing blasted at an ATM located in Karangploso, Malang Regency.
 In March 2015, six members of ISIS were arrested in Malang.

 Responding to the threat of terrorism in East Java (including the region of Malang), the government has issued a Governor Regulation Number 51 of 2014 concerning Prohibition of ISIS.
 Referring back to the fact that Malang is both the city of education and a tourism city, the threat of radical ideologies has more potential to develop.
 With the coming of people from various regions in Indonesia, there is a concern that this terrorism movement can spread to all regions in Indonesia.
 Moreover, several mosques in Malang were indicated to teach the fundamental understanding.
 Furthermore, the Abu Jandal network or often known as Salim Mubarak Attamimi still exist, and his family lives in Malang.